It’s been kind of an odd spring out west. Colorado weather has been drunk, and I’ve been waiting for the rock to dry out for a few days.

 And if something is good, why not go for it?

 The scary part of a rock climb is falling and injuring yourself.
 The scariness of grown up relationships is the transparency of it all—advertising to the world, it seems: Here I am, person who could love me!
 This is me, this is who I am, here is a shortcoming between us, please don’t judge me.
+Please accept me.

 I often look deeply at Ted and Kendra’s relationship.
 They both tell me that climbing is the thing that connects them.
 I think that’s beautiful.
 But I also know that there is more to building a relationship than the romantic aspects of it.
 It can’t be all “baby, I love you’s, a cam and a bottle of wine” (although that sounds FANTASTIC).
-On a Craigslist ad, it could sound so simple.
-“Needed: one male climbing partner, must be a good cook, love dogs, moderately enjoy offwidths.
+On a Craigslist ad, it sounds so simple: “Needed: one male climbing partner, must be a good cook, love dogs, moderately enjoy offwidths.
 Someone who cuddles well.
 Someone who doesn’t judge.
 Will carry gear and occasionally hang draws.”

-Ted told me that people play the “trust fall” game: you tell someone something personal that makes you feel vulnerable and scared, and wait and see if your spotter will catch you.
+Ted told me that people play the “trust fall” game where you tell someone something personal that makes you feel vulnerable and scared, and wait and see if your spotter will catch you.
 Maybe, one day, I’ll figure out how to not be such a spaz and be more open with my feelings.
 The search to be both cared for and caregiver is an ongoing quest.

-Heather Bessemer, climber, mother, friend, and general badass in life told me once: “If you start accepting the crumbs of someone’s love, you start thinking that’s all you deserve.
+Heather Bessemer, climber, mother, friend and general badass in life told me once: “If you start accepting the crumbs of someone’s love, you start thinking that’s all you deserve.
 It takes a bit of time to see what people are all about.
 Looking for your people takes resilience and a lot of faith.
 It’s really about “what can I bring” or “what can I get” mentality for friends and lovers.
 Don’t waste your time and keep moving until you find the people you feel more with, and they feel the same.”

 And when you do find someone you feel more with, don’t disregard those feelings and thoughts.
 Be brave enough to ask them (and yourself) the hard questions.
 Believe in your own self-worth to have the presence of mind and courage to say what you feel, especially if it means stepping out on that proverbial limb—as scary as it may seem.
 We’ve been told not to climb mountains without balancing risk and reward.
 Because, in both the mountains and in love, there truly can be no reward without risk.